delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 });
 {% endhighlight %}

 What you'll get is a huge garbled mess of private variables and various methods.
 You my friend are looking at a Mongoose `Query` object.
 Wh-why?
 What am I supposed to do with this?
 Well, once again we're running up against some technical limitations.
 Because we're working atomically, nothing has been pulled out of the database.
 There is simply no user model to give you.
-Some applied to before a `find` resolves.
+Same applies to before a `find` resolves.
 Sorry.

 The Query object does give us some options though.
 For example, say you have an `updatedAt` timestamp that you want to change on every `save`.
-That is pretty straightforward, and looks like this:
+That is easy as pie, and looks like this:

 {% highlight javascript %}
 UserSchema.pre('save', function (next) {